 Additionally, emerging evidence reveals a concerning trend: child abuse-related injuries in hospitals and emergency room visits related to child maltreatment increased during the initial school closures (Bullinger et al., 2021; Kovler et al., 2021; Rebbe et al., 2023; Sidpra et al., 2021; Cappa and Jijon, 2021).
-This suggests that a considerable number of maltreatment cases likely occurred but were not promptly reported or addressed.
-While there is considerable evidence regarding the early impacts of the pandemic and the pandemic-induced school closures on child maltreatment, there is limited causal evidence on their lasting impacts on maltreatment reporting and, importantly, the risks of maltreatment.
+Combined with evidence of underreporting, this suggests that a considerable number of maltreatment cases likely occurred but were not promptly reported or addressed.
+While existing studies provide valuable insights into the early impacts of the pandemic and school closures-focusing primarily on maltreatment reports and child abuse-related injuries-there remains a significant lack of causal evidence on the longer-term effects of the pandemic on maltreatment reporting and, importantly, the risks of maltreatment itself.